Hopac/Hopac/Docs/Programming.md

 I'm afraid that to fully explain all of these issues would require quite a bit of writing and I think that there are more interesting things to tell about Hopac, so I'll skip it for now.
-In the remainder of this document I will be writing Hopac code in my preferred way.
+In the reminder of this document I will be writing Hopac code in my preferred way.
 If you prefer to make more use of the workflow notation, you could consider it as an exercise to convert the examples to use the workflow notation.
 If you do that, make sure that you properly